School Committee - February 08, 2024

 All right, next up on our agenda, we have our superintendent dates.

-So over to you, Dr. Botehlo.
+So over to you, Dr. Patel.

 Okay, just a couple of quick updates before we jump into the budget presentation.

-Oh, looks like, there you go.
+Oh, looks like there you go.

+All right.
 So first of all, we have a kindergarten registration is up and running.

 We expect many more before we are done, but we're just starting that up.
+So encourage those folks to register.

-The scholarships will include the Robert Donald Scholarship of $3,000 awarded to recipients at the high school.
+So we encourage people to take advantage of that.
+The scholarships will include the Robert Donald scholarship of $3,000 awarded to recipients at the high school.

-We have finalists that are being selected and will be meeting with...
+We have finalists that are being selected and will be meeting with our families in Boston next Monday.

-And then initials, my initial recommended budget will be presented tonight along with a budget hearing next Wednesday.
+And then initials, my initial recommended budget will be presented tonight along with budget hearing next Wednesday.

 All right.

+Now onto the fun part.
 I don't expect this to take too much time.

 Hopefully everyone keeps in mind this is the initial presentation.